sudo-JohnP/Multi-Cloud-Data-Transfer/README.md

 ## 💬 Reflection

-This project took about an hour to complete.
-The biggest challenge was navigating the **GCP interface** for the first time, but it was rewarding to see a successful transfer between two major cloud platforms.
+Navigating two different cloud interfaces **(AWS and GCP)** and setting up **cross-cloud identity federation** gave me a much deeper understanding of how real-world **multi-cloud environments** work.
+It was rewarding to see the successful transfer and understand the security controls behind it.
 I now feel more confident working in **multi-cloud environments** and understanding **cloud identity and access management (IAM)** across providers.

 ---